datoweiss/Candidate-Qualify/README.md

 # Candidate-Qualify
-Change the Job Requirements to change the job parameters.
+Change the Job.txt to change the job parameters.

+Keep the delimiter as • (alt 8)